JustBuddy/BoothDownloader-web/README.md

 Pretty much everything is hardcoded so you might want to adjust the script.

-Note: Uses data gathered by BoothDownloader, can not download anything on it's own.
+Note: Uses data gathered by BoothDownloader.
 Note 2: You must disable AutoZip in the BDConfig.json config.

 Feel free to submit PR's if you fixed something, just keep the colors.

+## This script can NOT download any assets, the referenced tool can only download assets you own!

 ![Preview](https://splash.buddyworks.wtf/xChlrrrg.png)
 ![Preview2](https://splash.buddyworks.wtf/mcoLNyJj.png)